Why Women Are Being Unappreciated and Poorly Paid

 Working women deserve equal recognition, respect, and pay for the work they do.
 It’s long overdue that females be valued and appreciated, for their contributions to society and otherwise. females still aren’t treated – or paid – equally, and it’s about time they were.
 If the job is important enough to exist, it’s important enough to pay it fairly, whether male or female do it.
 It’s time to start valuing females and the work they do.

-We are A Whole New Approach P/L, we are not lawyers, but leading workplace advisors for over 30 years, in sex discrimination, under the General protections , sexual harassment, adverse action claims for women.
-Diversity in the workplace, gender issues, want to contribute to the debate, give us a call.
+I hope the article leading with “why Women Are Being Unappreciated” has been empowering.
+We are A Whole New Approach P/L. We are not lawyers, but leading workplace advisors for over 30 years.
+In sex discrimination, under the General protections , sexual harassment, adverse action claims for women.
+Diversity in the workplace, gender issues, Casual workers rights, if you want to contribute to the debate, give us a call.
+Toxic workplaces by not having equal pay should be from a bye gone era.
 We are Australia wide, NSW, Qld, Victoria, Tas, SA, WA, NT